momcilovicluka/Hyprland-dots/README.md

 # Hyprland-dots
-Dotfiles for my Arch Hyprland.
-Based on JaKooLit dots with my modifications as i see fit
+Dotfiles for my Arch Hyprland setup.
+Based on JaKooLit dots (https://github.com/JaKooLit/Hyprland-Dots) with my modifications as i see fit